XinyuKang22/kata-separation-of-concerns/sections/080_error_handling.md

     [cause]: Error: "Basic authentication with passwords is deprecated.
 For more information, see: https://developer.atlassian.com/cloud/confluence/deprecation-notice-basic-auth/\n"
 ```

-If you look at the type signature for `EvidenceService+uploadFile` you'll notice that we explicitly state the promise may return an instace of `Error` (Javascript's [standard error type](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)):
+If you look at the type signature for `EvidenceService+uploadFile` you'll notice that we explicitly state the promise may return an instance of `Error` (Javascript's [standard error type](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)):

 ```typescript
 Promise<{ evidence_id: string } | Error>